EvanHahn/evanhahn-dot-com/src/markdown-pages/projects.md

 I had two full-time jobs before this:

 - [Airtable](https://airtable.com) is a tool to organize anything.
-I was on the Platform team where I worked on the [API](https://airtable.com/api), [Blocks](https://airtable.com/blocks), and much more.
+I was on the Platform team where I worked on the [REST API](https://airtable.com/api), [Apps](https://airtable.com/marketplace) (formerly known as Blocks), and much more.
 I learned a ton about programming, prioritization, product, and puppies.

 - [Braintree](https://www.braintreepayments.com/) lets developers easily accept payments.
 I was on the Contextual Commerce (now called [Extend](https://www.braintreepayments.com/products/braintree-extend)) team where I did a lot of Clojure and Ruby.
 Before that, I spent a lot of time building Braintree's SDKs.
 My biggest project was [Hosted Fields](https://www.braintreepayments.com/features/seamless-checkout/custom-ui), a fancy way to accept credit cards on a webpage.
 We even got [a patent for it](http://patft.uspto.gov/netacgi/nph-Parser?Sect1=PTO1&Sect2=HITOFF&d=PALL&p=1&u=%2Fnetahtml%2FPTO%2Fsrchnum.htm&r=1&f=G&l=50&s1=10565596.PN.&OS=PN/10565596&RS=PN/10565596), which I have mixed feelings about.